JhouLab/Pi5WebcamRecorder/README.md

     0V -----     --     --     ----
                 50ms    50ms

-While a session is ongoing, any single pulse will be recorded in the timestamp file.
+While a session is ongoing, any single pulse will be recorded as a row of text in the timestamp file.
 This can be used to synchronize video with behavioral events:

             100ms